 name="My Dataset" annotation="First run".

-All keyword searches are AND'd - all searches should be true in order for the dataset to be shown.
+All keyword searches are connected with logical ANDs which means all searches must be true/hit in order for the dataset to be shown.

 So, for example, to select and manipulate two different sets of datasets: a) fastqsanger files tagged with 'low quality' and b) hg19 reference BAM files whose names contain "Output":